malthee/StoreNews.App/README.md

 ## Installation & Usage
 To install the example application perform the following steps:

-* Prerequisites: Flutter SDK & supported IDE, Java JDK 17+, one or more iBeacons
+* Prerequisites: Flutter SDK & supported IDE, Java JDK 17+, one or more iBeacons and a running Docker instance (for the backend)
 * Download the latest release from https://github.com/malthee/StoreNews.App/releases/
 * Navigate to `/backend/StoreNews` and either run it with maven or perform `quarkus dev` to start
 * Navigate to `/app/StoreNews`